GPII/universal/documentation/SolutionsRegistryFormat.md

 Used for describing the steps required for installing the application

 ####uninstall:
-Used for describing the steps
+Used for describing the steps required for uninstalling the application (i.e. completely removing it from the system)